Alwa's Legacy: Development

 Alwa's Legacy was funded on Kickstarter.
 Before beginning the design, Elden Pixels made a list of the most common complaints made about Alwa's Awakening and tried to improve on each of them.
 In particular, they wanted to improve the map, reduce backtracking, and speed up protagonist Zoe's movement.
 It was released for Windows and Linux on June 17, 2020.
 Because of their small size, self-publishing on multiple platforms was impossible, and the Nintendo Switch port was delayed.
 The Switch port was released on September 29, 2020.
 Like the first game, Switch sales outpaced those from Steam.
 In September 2021, it was bundled with the previous game, Alwa's Awakening, in Alwa's Collection for the PlayStation 4 and Switch.

 Reception

-Alwa's Legacy received positive reviews on Metacritic.
+The PC and Nintendo Switch versions of Alwa's Legacy both received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 80% of critics.
 Multiple reviews mentioned the improvements made since the previous games.
 NintendoWorldReports reviewer praised the more modern gameplay elements, PC Gamer praised the improved map, and TouchArcade called it a "very strong, if somewhat safe, entry in the genre" with improved mechanics over the previous game.
 Nintendojo said that it "ups the ante in virtually every way" and called it "a brilliant addition to Switch's library".
 Nintendo Life said that it "routinely demonstrates mastery of the elements necessary to a good Metroidvania".